neilotoole/xcgo/README.md

 > archs such as `386` (or for an OS beyond the three big ones),
 > but pull requests are welcome.

+> Also, no effort has been made to make this image slim.
+It's
+> maximalist, but for sure, the `Dockerfile` can be improved to be
+> slimmer.
+Again, pull requests are welcome.

 `xcgo` has what gophers crave:

 - `go 1.14`